|

 Photograph Collection, undated

-3 photo prints: b&w: various sizes
+3 B/W photo prints: various sizes

 SWCPC 477

-Is comprised of McAlister & Ross Horse and Mule Company stables and
+Is comprised of McAlister & Ross Horse and Mule Company stables and advertising in Brownwood, Texas.

 KFYO Radio Station (Lubbock, Texas)

-Photograph collection, 1932- 1974
+Photograph Collection, 1932- 1974

 81 copy prints, 97 copy negatives